 Below this, the "Detail Level" includes a few "Public Health Level" conditions broken down into more detail (e.g. Lymphomas and multiple myeloma, is broken down into Hodgkin lymphoma, Non-Hodgkin lymphoma and Multiple myeloma).
 These detailed conditions are only available in the app at the county level of geography.

 Not shown in the app, is the underlying "Base Level".
 Each and every condition in the "Base Level" rolls up to one and only one "Public Health Level" condition (regardless of whether the "Base Level" condition is shown in the "Detail Level").

+A diagram showing this cause list hierarchyis available by clicking the "Cause List Info" link.
+Additional information, including a link to the list of detailed ICD-10 codes as they map to all conditions can be found on the Technical Tab.

+We welcome comments and suggested changes to any aspect of our hierarchal list.

+HELP

+The list of CAUSES in the app is based on a hierarchal outline arrangement of about 70 conditions.
+The basis for this outline is the Global Burden of Disease (GBD) Study condition structure, with modifications made to enhance the usefulness and applicability for U.S. public health priorities and programs.

+Depending on the geographic level selected, different levels of detail in the cause list will be available.
+The more granular the geographic level, the less granular the cause list will become, for statistical stability.

+The "Top Level" of the outline includes a mutually exclusive and exhaustive set of five high-level conditions.

+The "Public Health Level" is a separate mutually exclusive and exhaustive list of about 60 conditions that roll up to the "Top Level" categories.
+This level provides greater clinical detail and public health program specificity.

+A small number of the Public Health Level conditions are further broken down into the "Detail Level", for yet further specificity.

-A diagram showing this hierarchy, and the list of "Base Level" conditions is available by clicking the "Cause List Info" link.
-Additional information, including a link to the list of detailed ICD-10 codes that make up each "Base level" condition can be found on the Technical Tab.
+A diagram showing this full cause list hierarchy is available by clicking the "Cause List Info" link.
+Additional information, including a link to the list of detailed ICD-10 codes as they map to all conditions can be found on the Technical Tab.

 We welcome comments and suggested changes to any aspect of our hierarchal list.